-I believe that collaboration and communication is the key to getting the best out of a group of people.
+I believe that collaboration is the key to getting the best out of a group of people.
 As a mentor, leader, or integral part of a team, I work hard to communicate clearly and foster an environment where diverse opinions are encouraged.

 Above all, I consider myself pragmatic, creative, and resourceful when it comes to solving problems.
-I want to build great products, and the value of the products we build together matters more than any specific technical decision.
+I want to build great products, and believe that the value of the products we build together matters more than any specific technical decision.

 Developed a microservice-based system using Go, Protobufs, gRPC, neo4j, and Docker.
 Built a single page application and data visualizations for cyber security analysis using TypeScript, React, d3, and Threejs.

 - Helped design and implement external APIs in Go, Python, and Ruby for our handwriting services.
 Most recently available at handwriting.io.